 Hojutsu Open Hand Training Session

-On the 1st & 3rd Tuesdays of the month, we will be in the Dojo every 1st & 3rd week to work on the non-shooting skills related to this martial art.
+On the 1st & 3rd Tuesdays of the month, we will be in the Dojo to work on the non-shooting skills related to this martial art.
 The skills we will be working on will translate into a more efficient use of the firearms training we will be doing on the range days; these skills being handgun retention and unarmed fighting skills.

 We will also work on flexibility, strength, respect, and discipline.
 Students will be required to learn traditional protocol and rules, the liniage of the system, terminology, safety rules, range commands and more.
 This is not a one and done course like most firearms courses, this is truly a system of Martial arts.
 Please join us each week to learn more skills, and progress through the ranks.

 It will not be necessary for you to attend every session, but we suggest you come frequently.
-A typical session will run from 6:00pm-8:00pm.
+A typical session will run from 6:30 pm-8:00pm.
 You may choose to pay $7.50/ dojo session, or $10/month for both sessions.
 (Please ask us about how to get reduced costs by combining payments for dojo and range and choosing monthly payments for individuals and families)